lampros-m/docker-tool/README.md

     Name of Container (generator from Docker)
     The image from wich is built
     An the IP which value is still NULL
-    Status "Exited"
+    Status "Created"
     Minutes from its last status

 The names of these containers are also accessible for checking typing

     docker ps -a

-The Containers have been created but are not running, the status `Exited` indicate that are still stopped.
+The Containers have been created but are not running, the status `Created` indicate that are initialized but they are not running.
 So in order to start them we press Start

     Start